RetiredWizard/PyDOS/README.md

 **PyDOS install**

+*CircuitPython will reboot the microcontroller when it detects files have been changed so by default the microcontroller may restart multiple times during the PyDOS install.
+This shouln't be a problem, however you can disable the auto-reload feature by updating boot.py.
+Information and instructions can be found [here](https://learn.adafruit.com/welcome-to-circuitpython/troubleshooting#code-dot-py-restarts-constantly-3108374)*

-To copy PyDOS to the Microcontroller, simply drag the PyDOS directory structure (after removing the **mpython** folder if space is a concern) to the root directory of the device that appears on the host computer.
+To copy PyDOS to the microcontroller, simply drag the PyDOS directory structure (after removing the **mpython** folder if space is a concern) to the root directory of the device that appears on the host computer.

 If the copy is interrupted for any reason you can delete the boot.py